What is a Service and Support Administrator (SSA)?

 What are some of the services they provide?

-After an individual is determined eligible all individuals eligible for services have their needs evaluated annually.
+After an individual is determined eligible all individuals, who are active with SSA services, have their needs evaluated annually.
 Based on needs found on the assessment, the SSA is responsible to present options for services to the individual and their family which then are used to guide skill development and opportunity growth through each year.

-SSAs enroll individuals on the statewide waiting list for Individual Options (I.O.)
-Waivers and Level One Waivers at the request of the individual/guardian or family.
+SSA’s assist individuals with accessing supports that are needed in their home.
+This may include administering the Ohio Assessment for Immediate Need or Current Need and placement on the waiting list for waiver supports.
+SSA’s are also available to assist individuals with accessing other local resources and supports.
 The SSA Director manages the allocation of waivers that have been approved for Sandusky County by the Ohio Department of DD.
 Waivers are assigned to individuals based on the priority criteria developed by the state and availability of waivers and local funding to provide for the matching funds needed to support each waiver.

-Based on the individual’s needs the SSA will find available resources to maintain their health and safety.
+Based on the individual’s needs the SSA will assist with finding available resources to maintain health, safety, and personal well-being while respecting their personal rights.
 An SSA will assist families to access other community resources to meet the needs of the individual such as Medicaid and Supplemental Social Security Income.
-The SSA department implements the Level One and Individual Options Waivers for individuals who have received these Medicaid funded options.
+The SSA department implements the Level One, SELF, and Individual Options Waivers for individuals who have received these Medicaid funded options.
 The SSA is solely responsible to administer the Ohio Developmental Profile (ODDP) to all individuals receiving waiver services.
 It is the responsibility of the SSA to develop services that meet an individual’s health and safety needs within the funding range determined by the ODDP.
 Other programs that may assist families with the care of an individual may be the family support services program or supported living funds.
 SSAs are able to assist eligible individuals to access funds to meet their special needs.

 Individual Service Plan (ISP)